poltak/poltak.github.io/src/routes/(app)/cv/+page.md

 different data sources ingested from all over the Internet.
 Monetized by affiliate links to products on Amazon.

-Full-Stack Web Developer: _2025 - now_
+Full-Stack Web Developer: _2025_

 _**Platforms:** Web app (TypeScript, React, Cloudflare)_

 #### Highlights

-- Came up with novel ways of managing the knowledge base data without using a database and avoiding Airtable API fees.
+- Designed a data workflow that avoided a conventional database and recurring Airtable API fees.
-- Learning to automate the process of data ingestion using AI tools.
+- Automated data ingestion and curation across many Internet sources with AI-assisted workflows.

 <br />
 </details>